AndresDanielPerez/2205.05952-ML-Likelihood-method/README.md

-Note: to run the W' example, you need the following file from https://zenodo.org/record/6466204#.YoIevTnMJH4: events_anomalydetection_v2.features.h5
+Note: to run the W' example you need the following file from https://zenodo.org/record/6466204#.YoIevTnMJH4: events_anomalydetection_v2.features.h5